 2020 marks Fiona Apple’s comeback, as her fifth album, Fetch the Bolt Cutters came out on April 17.
 In this post, we will review some of her influences.

-Fiona Apple and her influences: The classics (and many others)
+Fiona Apple and her musical influences

 Singers influenced by Fiona Apple

-Color fact: Fiona Apple denied Panic!
+A final comment, not completely related to the rest of the artists mentioned here: Fiona Apple denied Panic!
 At The Disco the sampling of Every Single Night.